 2. The Social, Political and Cultural Impact of Star Wars

-Just five days after it was released, TIME called Star Wars Episode IV: A New Hope the year’s best movie.
+Just five days after it was released, Star Wars Episode IV: A New Hope was praised as the year’s best movie.
 Eight more films were added to the franchise over the following four decades, cementing Star Wars as a piece of American culture that remained consistently relevant.
-Its characters became icons Yoda graced the cover of a 1980 issue of People and Darth Vader appeared on the cover of TIME the same yearand its themes were connected to commentary on business and politics.
-Some examples of the broad coverage of Star Wars include:
+Its characters became icons – Yoda and Darth Vader had their fair share of cover stories – and its themes were connected to commentary on business and politics.
+Some examples of the broad coverage of Star Wars include articles on the impact of Star Wars on the science fiction genre, successful merchandising efforts and the advancement of film technology through George Lucas’ innovative filming techniques.
+Additionally, many magazines honed in on the themes of the films and how they reflected trends and events in politics- not just in America, but across the globe as well.

 3. Atari and Early Game Systems